dazuma/toys/README.md

 Toys does not yet specially implement tab completion for zsh or other shells.
 However, if you are using zsh, installing bash completion using `bashcompinit` *mostly* works.

+Toys requires Ruby 2.3 or later.

+Most parts of Toys work on JRuby.
+However, JRuby is not recommended for command line tools such as Toys because of startup performance and other issues.

 ### Write your first tool